zack466/ZPCalc/README.md

  - `bit` - returns the nth bit of an integer x, where x and n are the two top stack elements
  - `<<` - returns the bitwise left shift a << b, where a and b are the top two stack elements
  - `>>` - returns the bitwise right shift a >> b, where a and b are the top two stack elements
- - `if` - if the top element is true, then the second top element, otherwise the third
+ - `switch` - if the top element is true, then the second top element, otherwise the third
  - `zerop` - returns 1 if the top element is 0, otherwise 0
  - `onep` - returns 1 if the top element is 1, otherwise 0
  - `plusp` - returns 1 if the top element is positive, otherwise 0